ve-i-uj/shedu/README.md

 Most likely, the components of KBEngine v1.x will not start correctly under the debugger.
 This is because each component has its own unique cluster ID (uid) based on the UID environment variable.
 By this identifier, the components understand which cluster they belong to if several game clusters are running on the same computer, but under different users.
 But if UID=0, as is the case when running as root, then each component randomly generates an uid and the components cannot find each other.
 In the KBEngine v2.x, it is possible to set the uid value through the `UUID` environment variable, but in KBEngine v1.x there is no such possibility - only by UID, i.e. by user ID.

 Docker runs processes as root (i.e. UID=0) in a container by default.
 Plus, there is also a Logstash container, which is also running as root.
-The Logstash container and KBEngine cluster containers have a common log volume.
+The Logstash container and KBEngine cluster containers have a shared log volume.
 If you run containers with KBEngine as a user, then there was a problem with the logs and access rights to the log volume.
 Therefore, the container entry script starts as root, changes permissions of their folders, and only then launches the KBEngine component as a normal user.
 When running under a debugger, there is no such possibility, because you need to directly run the compiled KBEngine component file from the debugger.

 I added the UUID variable to docker-compose.yml, so when running under the debugger, this variable is in the container and the uid will be created from it.
 Same uid - components find each other.
 But KBEngine v1.x does not have a uid created by the `UUID` variable, so most likely DBMgr will not be able to find Interfaces, Logger and nothing will work further.